ytyubox/SuperCodable/README.md

 - SuperDecoable must construct from nothing `(init()`)
 - `@Keyed var id:Int` will do O(n) calculation on underlaying wrapper `_id` into key `id`.

+## Known Disability

+- Every property in a SuperCodable should a `DecodableKey` / `EncodableKey`, otherwise the property will simply ignored during the Codable process.